jzoricic1/SSH-Bruteforce-Detection-Lab/README.md

 ![Splunk — threshold detection](screenshots/threshold_detection.png)

-The query buckets events into 1-minute windows and only returns IP/user pairs with 5 or more failed attempts — the classical brute-force fingerprint.
+The query buckets events into 1-minute windows and only returns IP/user pairs with 5 or more failed attempts.

 ### 4. Failed → Accepted Correlation